Skip to main content

 Wash the spinach

-It is very important to wash the spinach that you are about to use to make baby’s spinach puree.
+It is very important to wash the spinach that you are about to use to make your baby’s spinach puree.
 However, when you have any extra spinach, it is important not to wash it before placing it into the refrigerator for freshness, as this can make the leaves deteriorate faster.
 Be sure to shake off any excess water from the spinach when you are finished washing it off.
-When it comes to frozen spinach, there is no need to wash it off.
+When it comes to frozen spinach, there’s no need to wash it off.

 Steam (or boil) the leaves